 If you rule out all of these possible causes and still have the taste, it might be worthwhile to consult with a practitioner of Chinese medicine.
 That system might have an answer for you.

 Andrew Weil, M.D.

 Are you wondering which vitamins to take for your personal health concerns?
-Find out now with Dr. Weil's Vitamin Advisor!
+Find out now with the Weil Vitamin Advisor!